Skip to main content

 Submit a Change Request for bank account information by following the steps below:

-• Your desired Merchant’s profile page.
+• Your desired Merchant’s profile page

-Step 2: If Plaid is unavailable for any reason, click ADD ACCOUNT MANUALLY.
+2. If Plaid is unavailable for any reason, click ADD ACCOUNT MANUALLY.
 This will display the message below.
 Then, click Continue.

 Adding a new bank account will take up to 5 business days to verify, you can continue to use your current bank account until your new account is confirmed.